eywalker/pynmf/README.md

 Non-negative matrix factorization algorithms for spike/mask inference on 2-photon recordings.

+## Caution
+The library is currently in alpha state and under active development.
+Use with caution!

 ## Installation
 You can install the latest stable release using `pip3`: